bdking71/Bingo/README.md

 ##Legal

 This app uses the G7 Segment 7 S5 located at the following URL: https://www.dafont.com/g7-segment7-s5.font?l[]=10&l[]=1.
 Please find the .ttf file in the application directory and double click the font to install.
 The application will work without this font, and will use a default font if this isn't installed.

+## How to Build

+This application was developed using [Visual Studio 2022 Community Edition](https://visualstudio.microsoft.com/vs/community/).
+Upon opening the application for the first time, it is essential to click "Build" to compile the app and all associated user controls.
+This step must be completed before any code modifications to eliminate any user control errors that Visual Studio may display.